Injectivity of Gabor phase retrieval from lattice measurements: Main results

 \subsection{Shift-invariant spaces with Gaussian generator}

-All of the theorems in the previous chapter used the fact that our signal space $\mathcal{C}$ consists of functions which are compactly supported in the time domain or the frequency domain (or more general: their fractional Fourier transform has compact support).
-Uniqueness sets for the Paley-Wiener space were then a crucial tool to obtain lattices which determine $f$ up to a global phase from its corresponding spectrogram measurements.
-We wish to make use of the uniqueness Theorem \ref{sampling_si} which holds for shift-invariant spaces with Gaussian generator to find sets $X$ consisting of separated points such that $(V_\beta^p(\varphi), X)$ satisfies condition \textbf{(U)}.
-The following Lemma will be useful in our further considerations.
+All of the theorems in the previous chapter used the fact that our signal space $\mathcal{C}$ consists of functions which are compactly-supported in the time domain or the frequency domain (or more general: their fractional Fourier transform has compact support).
+We wish to make use of the uniqueness Theorem \ref{sampling_si} which holds for shift-invariant spaces with Gaussian generator to determine sets $X \subseteq \R^2$ consisting of separated points such that $(V_\beta^1(\varphi), X)$ satisfies condition \textbf{(U)}.
+Recall that a set $X \subseteq \R^n$ is called separated if

+where $|\cdot|$ denotes the Euclidean distance.
+We first discuss the general case where the considered signals are complex-valued.
+In analogy to Theorem \ref{thm:rc_c_1} we then proceed by discussing the real-valued case and show that as in the case of compactly-supported functions, real-valued maps in Gaussian shift-invariant spaces are determined by samples on a 1-dimensional lattice whereas uniqueness in the complex case is achieved by an extension to a 2-dimensional lattice.
+To tackle the complex case we start with an algebraic lemma.

 \begin{lemma} Let $\beta>0$ and $f = \sum_{k \in \Z} c_k \varphi(\cdot - \beta k) \in V_\beta^1(\varphi)$.
 Then the modulus of the Gabor transform of $f$ can be written as